 After they successfully designed and implemented large-scale programs in Rwanda, Malawi, Zimbabwe, Liberia, and Burundi — work that continues to benefit 55 million people — Sanku – PHC realized that as much as 95% of the people in at-risk communities did not have access to the centrally processed fortified food that large-scale programs provide.
 In Tanzania, for example, 95% of maize is produced by small-scale local mills.

 In order to keep working to achieve complete micronutrient coverage, PHC formed the Sanku initiative to help small local mills fortify their food.
 Sanku equips millers with a machine called a dosifier, which fortifies staple foods with the correct dosage of micronutrient premix (including iron, folic acid, B12, and zinc).

 Sanku bulk-buys empty flour bags, which are then sold to the millers at the same price they would otherwise pay.
 They use the profits to provide millers the appropriate amount of premix at no additional cost.
 The dosifier’s proprietary technology is fully automated.
 Sanku monitors the miller’s use of the dosifier remotely, and visits the mill if the dosifier is not in use or needs repair.

 PHC’s Sanku initiative currently operates across Rwanda, Malawi, Kenya, and Tanzania, reaching over two million people that do not have access to centrality processed foods.
-Sanku is on track to reach more than 100 million people by 2025.
+Sanku is on track to reach more than 100 million people within the decade.